-9.5 Impact on Trees on Site
+9.5 Impact on Trees

 - 9.5.1 Core Strategy Policies CS2 and CS11 seek to ensure high quality design that reflects the character and context of the area, which in this location comprises low density development and agricultural land with mature trees and hedges.
 These policies generally accord with the National Planning Policy Framework and do not conflict the supply of housing.
 Emerging Local Plan policy DS5 makes similar requirements and EV7 encourages the protection of trees and tree planting.
-The policy is at an advanced stage and hearing sessions in June 2022 considered the policy and it is consistent with the NPPF and can therefore be given moderate weight. - 9.5.2 The applicant has submitted a Tree Survey: Arboricultural Impact Assessment, Method Statement and Tree Protection Plan (Feb 2023) which concludes the proposal will require the removal of 12 trees (all category C low value) and encroachments of hard surfacing into the root protection areas of five trees.
-This Assessment conclusion is based upon an illustrative scheme as this is an outline proposal.
-The site stands behind the mature trees on the Main Street frontage and is enclosed by hedging containing further trees to north and west boundaries.
-There are also trees around the curtilage of no.63 and smaller specimens within its garden.
-However, within this perimeter planting the site is open and it would be possible to develop a scheme that would leave sufficient distance to avoid these features, except for the removal of one tree from the frontage to enable access.
-Safeguards (e.g. protection of tree root areas and distances from hedges) can be imposed as conditions if permission was to be granted indeed a detailed plan has been provided showing the extent of these as part of the exercise of demonstrating potential access without undermining the frontage trees. - 9.5.3 It is considered that the loss of the single tree (the smallest in the group) at the site frontage is of very limited impact and, consequently, subject to a condition to secure the retention of trees within the site where possible as part of the reserved matters scheme the proposed development is considered able to accord with the relevant policies in the Core Strategy, particularly Policy CS11 (Landscape and Countryside) and Policy CS2 (High-Quality Design) and the applicable emerging Local Plan policies EV7 and DS5 referred to above in respect of trees.
+The policy is at an advanced stage and hearing sessions in June 2022 considered the policy and it is consistent with the NPPF, and can therefore be given moderate weight. - 9.5.2 The site is contained by mature hedgerows along its boundaries, several standing outside the site itself, within which are a number of trees including a high quality specimen in the south east corner.
+However, the body of the site does not contain significant trees and it would be possible to develop a scheme that would leave sufficient distance to avoid these perimeter features.
+Safeguards (e.g. protection of tree root areas and distances from hedges) can be imposed as conditions if permission was to be granted. - 9.5.3 Consequently, the proposed development is considered able to accord with the relevant policies in the Core Strategy, particularly Policy CS11 (Landscape and Countryside) and Policy CS2 (High-Quality Design) and the applicable emerging policies.